Norbert515/flutter_list_drag_and_drop/README.md

 - Works with different sized items
 - material like behaviour

-## How to use
+## Take a look at the example folder for info on how to use
-Coming soon..

-## What's coming next

-- Smoother animations
-- Support for horizontal lists

 If you encounter feel free to open an issue.
 Pull request are also welcome.